pablogb/Marvelous/Readme.md

 Aspects that could be improved in a future version are:

 * Improve error handling: Current error handling is very basic and could use some improvement.
-* Make app universal / improve landscape layoution
+* Make app universal / improve landscape layout
 * Improve cache system: Currently the cache size is unlimited, which is far from ideal.
 * Add Unit tests
 * Improve documentation